sexfrance/Webtoon-Account-Checker/README.md

 - Supports both proxy and proxyless modes.
 - Logs results with different levels (success, failure, warning).
 - Truncates passwords to the first 8 characters for checking.
+- Saves the accounts in separate files depending on the result (Valid, invalid...)

 ---